USAvian/USAvian/README.md

 # USAvian
-A relational database and companion user interface for visualizing the spatial distribution of bird conservation and management in the United States.
+An interactive map for connecting and visualizing the bird conservation and management networks in the U.S.

 A collection of collections.
 A list of lists.
 A map of maps.
-A one-stop shop for entities directly or indirectly doing bird conservation and management.
+The one-stop shop for entities directly or indirectly doing bird conservation and management.

 ## About